FAQs

 Trinity Health has created a framework for its Fellowship Program that is both structured and flexible.
 Key objectives are to match the project work and health care setting with the fellow's interests to provide for a mutually beneficial relationship.
 Outstanding qualities of the Trinity Health Fellowship Program include:

-- Strong commitment from leadership, with two preceptors assigned to each fellow.
+- Strong commitment from leadership, with two preceptors, a primary and a secondary, assigned to each fellow.

 - Ample and varied opportunity to work with senior leadership and interact with governance.